 She can’t do that when people are recording her joy and pushing more gifts on her like an assembly line.

-I see posts about the four gifts of Christmas–one to wear, one to read, one to eat, and one for fun (or one they want, one they need, one to wear, and one to read)–and wish I could suggest that policy to family and friends without them getting upset.
+I see posts about the four gifts of Christmas–one to wear, one to read, one to eat, and one for fun (or one they want or one they need)–and wish I could suggest that policy to family and friends without them getting upset.

 - I love to spend time with you.

-- I love our Christmas traditions, particularly the edible ones.
+- And I love our Christmas traditions, particularly the edible ones.

 - I want my daughters to enjoy time with you far more than they enjoy receiving gifts.